outlets <- readRDS("../data/outlets.rds") # load dataset

 They have data on the population (in 100,000) and profit (in $1,000) at 97 cities where they currently have outlets.

-betterUpdates to the parameter: \[ \begin{aligned} \text{new value of parameters} &= \text{old value of parameters}\\ &\qquad- \text{step size} \times \text{gradient of function w.r.t. parameters} \end{aligned} \]
+population and profit betterUpdates to the parameter: \[ \begin{aligned} \text{new value of parameters} &= \text{old value of parameters}\\ &\qquad- \text{step size} \times \text{gradient of function w.r.t. parameters} \end{aligned} \]